 When you walk yourself through the customer’s journey step-by-step, all the pieces should become pretty clear.

 Knowing your touchpoints is only half the battle.
-To improve customer satisfaction, you need to make sure each touchpoint leads to a good customer experience, and that the journey as a whole delivers on customers’ expectations.
+To improve customer satisfaction, you need to ensure that each touchpoint leads to a good customer experience and the journey as a whole delivers on customers’ expectations.

 To see what’s working, you can run customer feedback surveys at each major touchpoint or set up customer experience management software.
-But make sure not lose sight of the big picture, so always look at your entire customer journey.
-Learn more about why every organization should measure customer satisfaction.
+But make sure you don’t lose sight of the big picture, so always look at your entire customer journey.